Featured image of post Lightweight Docker in WSL without Docker Desktop

 error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out: ``

-To fix the error, edit the file ~/.docker/config.json and remove the credsStore property.
+Fix: edit ~/.docker/config.json and remove the credsStore property.

 1